tvpollet/tvpollet.github.io/outline_statistics_mres.course-11-9web.md

 ## Contact.
 * Discussion board.
 This is the preferred method, as several of your colleagues will have either the same or very similar queries!
-* Ask me any comprehension questions during class breaks, if you want a meeting or send me an email.
+* Ask me any comprehension questions during class breaks or send me an email.
+Note that I might refer you to discussion board.
 * Additional 1 to 1 meetings are by appointment only (email).
 I am in 'CoCo' which is in the Northumberland Building (NB165) but meetings might also be virtual.
 These meetings are by exception only as you should raise any queries in class or via the discussion board.
 * email: [thomas.pollet@northumbria.ac.uk](mailto:thomas.pollet@northumbria.ac.uk.)
 * twitter: @tvpollet.